DevMountain/react-drills/README.md

 <img src="https://github.com/DevMountain/react-drills/blob/assets/6-7g.gif" />

-### Question #7
+### App #7

-Create an app similiar to question #6, except this time add a new third component called `NewTask`. `NewTask` should be responsible for adding a new task to a `task array` on the `App` component.
+Create an app similiar to app #6, except this time add a new third component called `NewTask`. `NewTask` should be responsible for adding a new task to a `task array` on the `App` component.
 Also add a new fourth component called `List`. `List` should be responsible for display the tasks inside of a `task array` on the `App` component in a list-like fashion.

 <details>